gh-PonyM/ansible-deploy-docker-compose-template/README.md

 - Identifies secret strings and construct a **secret path** using one of the supported **secret provider**
   - Uses the length of the example secret in `docker-compose.yml` or uses `min_secret_length`, whatever is longer
 - Transforms env vars into ansible **defaults**
+- If a `user` key is present for a service, it signals a rootless deployment (either `user: 1000` oder with a group: `user: 1000:1000`).
+The uid is replaced with `docker_user_id` from the roles defaults
 - Identifies all exposed ports of the setup (e.g. might be used for firewall rules config by ansible)
 - Identifies mounted volumes locally or docker volumes and extracts paths for eventual backup configs
 - Generates a final combined docker-compose config injecting external `proxy-tier` network if needed.